francosbenitez/psievidencia.com/README.md

 # Psievidencia
-- Organized and visualized data provided by a Google Spreadsheet/Google Forms.
+This project takes data from a Google Spreadsheet/Google Forms.
+Based on it, it organizes and visualizes them.

 ## Code and Resources Used
 - **Main Technologies:** React, Tailwind.